Why is this important?

 In England, from the school year beginning September 2011, local authorities must accept children into primary school in the September following the child's fourth birthday.
 However, parents may request that their child does not start school until later in the year or until reaching compulsory school age.
 A parent will also be able to request that a child attends school part-time until compulsory school age.

-The minimum age at which a young person can leave learning is raised, requiring them to continue in education or training until:
+In England a young person must continue in education or training until:

 - from summer 2013, the end of the academic year in which they turn 17, and